stanford-scs/scp-spec/draft-mazieres-dinrg-scp-06.md

   `value` is updated when and only when `counter` changes.

 `ballot.counter`
-:  The counter is set according to the following rules:
+: The counter is set according to the following rules, in all cases if setting the counter would not result in setting a value for `ballot.value`, then setting the counter must be delayed until setting the counter would result in setting a value for `ballot.value`:

-    * Upon entering the PREPARE phase, the `counter` field is initialized to 1.
+    * After entering the PREPARE phase, the `counter` field is initialized to 1.

     * When a node sees messages from a quorum to which it belongs such